 The directors are responsible for the other information.
-The other information comprises the directors' report.
-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+The other information comprises the Directors' Report and the Directors, Officers and Other Information.
+My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon.
+In connection with my audit of the financial statements, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit, or otherwise appears to be materially misstated.

-With respect to the directors' report, we also considered whether the directors' report includes the disclosures required by the Maltese Companies Act (Cap.
+With respect to the directors' report, I also considered whether the directors' report includes the disclosures required by the Maltese Companies Act (Cap.
 386).

-Based on the work we have performed, in our opinion:
+Based on the work I have performed, in my opinion: